flancia-coop/doc.anagora.org/social-coop-oc.md

 ## 2026-01-29 1500 UTC

-Attendees: Ammar, Melissa, Luke,Caitlin
+Attendees: Ammar, Melissa, Luke, Caitlin

 Agenda
+- Who is facilitating? who is taking notes?
+- Checkin
+- Welcoming new members
     - allowing more volunteers into Zulip?
 (I'm for it, I think we keep a few channels locked but allow folks who want to participate)
+    - Go over how we run oc meetings, how was last year and what are our goals this year (roughk)